ellekasai/mp3-player/README.md

 - Play the Song
 - Pause the Song
 - Stop the Song
-- Show the Duration & Time Left
+- See the Progress, Current Play Time, and How Much Time Left
 - Change the Duration by Clicking the Progress Bar
 - Change the Volume
 - Change to the Next Song or Previous Song